New York Electricity Choice

-As a resident or business owner of New York, you have the right to demand the very best electricity supply.
+As a resident or business owner of New York, you have the power to choose the very best electricity supply.
 However, it is largely your responsibility to ensure that you are getting the right deal.
 To do that, you should take it upon yourself to learn a little about the available opportunities.

 In addition to receiving energy from the utility, New Yorkers can also get their electricity supplied by Energy Service Companies (ESCOs).
 This form of retail service gives customers far greater flexibility and can go a long way to reducing monthly billing.
 There are a number of ESCOs serving the New York vicinity, and a variety of elements will influence the best choice for each consumer.